How to Write Powerful, Precise Strategic Objectives & Goals

 Most strategic and operational plans ignore the definition of strategic objectives.
 Many “objectives” are nothing more than an assortment of task lists submitted by various executives and managers.
 Someone compiles these lists, puts them into a three-ring binder, and attempts to update them on a monthly or quarterly basis.

-Generally, the task lists originate from a well-orchestrated and energetic planning retreat, during which the management team agreed on the company’s major initiatives.
-This leads us to fall into the trap of believing that our lists actually have benefit.
+Generally, the task lists originate from a well-orchestrated and energetic planning retreat.
+During which the management team agreed on the major initiatives and goals for the business.
+This leads us to fall into the trap of believing that our lists actually have benefits.

-They don’t.
-So how do we write objectives that actually support execution best practices?
+So how do we write objectives that actually support strategy execution best practices?

 How much?
 By when?

 For an objective to be quantifiable, it must reflect an amount of something.
-Strategic and operational planning most often uses time, dollars, percentages, and numerical counts.
-Some examples:
+Strategic and operational planning most often use time, dollars, percentages, and numerical counts to measure strategic goals.